 The very first Maltbys and BSA's produced their own and used the associated early marks for each (large B for BSA, stylized M for Maltby).
 Genuine early BSA marked T rear sight (reconditioned / polished scale face):

-When the war expedient models were produced (initially with the "L" flip sight, then those selected for conversion to T status had to have the rear sight replaced with a modified micrometer sight (H&H indicated this had been done by stamping the "S" on the front of the right receiver wall - happened to most, but not all!)
+When the war expedient models were produced (initially with the "L" flip sight, then those selected for conversion to T status had to have the rear sight replaced with a modified micrometer sight (H&H indicated this had been done by stamping the "S" on the front of the right receiver wall ( this happened to most, but not all!)
 Where did the replacement Micrometer sights come from?
-Singer and other producers!
-In the British war time contract scheme there were 2 phases of demarcation - early / pre-war marks, and later regionalised contractor codes, For mid 1943 and down you are seeking the early war markings from Singer (SM), after that seek the regional producer code (S69 - for Southern region, 69th contractor).
+Singer and other producers (Savage has been observed).
+In the British war time contract scheme there were 2 phases of demarcation - early / pre-war marks, and later regionalized contractor codes, For mid 1943 and down you are seeking the early war markings from Singer (SM), after that seek the regional producer code (S69 - for Southern region, 69th contractor).
 Here are 2 genuine early Singer produced sights - the SM 41 example was more correct to apply to my 1941 MalTby:

 Note the all blackened finish - dark and matt - typical of war time efforts at H&H. The item on the left has been rebuilt, but features other components marked "SM" for consistency.
 The last year observed on these sights using the SM mark is 1943 as per the right hand example, then the S69 code is used - again on major components (sight ladder (top left of the face), cursor (left side), elevation screw (top) and elevations screw nut (back).

 BSA experienced a third level of maker coding change - each of its factories were given an "A,B,C" location definition.
 So BSA Shirley, that produced the No4 rifles was designated "M47C" (Midlands region, sequential supplier no 47, factory C)